NazimMakhmutkhodzhaev/QAmid/README.md

 # What are the automated test cases

 Automated test cases execute the tests automatically, manage test data, and utilize results.
-In this case the login.spec.js is automated, allowing to enter the system automatically.
+In this case the automated test cases include adding client automatically, as well as filling in all the info needed while adding.
+Also there is an autologin test case that is also automated as well as there is a view and edit page test cases that is automated, allowing to view number of clients and edit their information.